Share

 A changing art market

-More often, the spotlight shines on the new and, often, on artists who have had long careers but have found a new audience and embrace.
+More often, the spotlight shines on the new and, usually, on artists who have had long careers but have found a new audience and embrace.
 American artist Maria Lassnig was active in the 1970s and 80s and now finds her work in important museums and private collections.

-Recognition is a problem for older artists
+Recognition is a problem for older artists.

 The artist’s life